-s.
+q.
 Rounding of amounts

 The Fund is an entity of a kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 relating to the "rounding off" of amounts in the financial statements.
-Amounts in the financial statements have been rounded to the nearest thousand dollars, unless otherwise indicated.
+Amounts in the financial statements have been rounded to the nearest dollar, unless otherwise indicated.